Harvey-OS/harvey/CONTRIBUTING.md

     > A paragraph describing what changed and its impact."
     ```
     take a look at @keedon's [commit message](https://github.com/keedon/harvey/commit/09fe3a21fa8b42088bc8ad83287928e9e7cc96ef) for the same issue for a good example of a descriptive commit message.
-    You can also use graphical git tools such as `git cola` which make commiting changes easier.
+    You can also use graphical git tools such as `git gui` which make commiting changes easier.

 5. Fork the repo (only once).
     ![harvey-os_harvey__a_fresh_take_on_plan_9](https://cloud.githubusercontent.com/assets/429977/13457174/099fb5cc-e067-11e5-83ce-f65aa966a4a9.png)